Rancidgift57/Remote-Unlock/README.md

 App Store submission needed — this is for your own device only.

 ### Pairing flow, in order
+1. Set up Tailscale first if you want cross-network unlock (see step 3 in the laptop setup above) — you need the IP before pairing.
-1. On the laptop: `python3 pair.py`.
-When it asks for a LAN IP, give your laptop's local network address (e.g. `192.168.1.42`) — ideally with a static DHCP reservation set on your router so it doesn't change.
+2. On the laptop: `python3 pair.py`.
+When it asks for an IP, give the Tailscale IP (`tailscale ip -4`) for cross-network use, or the plain LAN IP (e.g. `192.168.1.42`) for same-Wi-Fi-only use.
-2. `pair.py` writes `~/.config/remote-unlock/ca-cert.pem`.
+3. `pair.py` writes `~/.config/remote-unlock/ca-cert.pem`.
 Transfer this
    file to your phone (AirDrop, email — it's a public certificate, not a secret) and install it as a trusted certificate:
    - **iOS**: open the file, follow the profile install prompt in